Wagering Guide

 Lasix: Diuretic medication given to horses which bleed.

-Length: Measure of distance based on the average length of a horse.
+Length: A measure of distance based on the average length of a horse.

 M